ALF28Dev/statistical_arbitrage/README.md

 #   Statistical Arbitrage

-Recently I have taken an interest in statistical arbitrage after reading the chapter about arbitrage within the book "Machine Learning For Algorithmic Trading".
-I have designed a basic startegy which is based on the correlation of two stocks.
-If two stocks have a high amount of correlation then they are more likely to move in the same direction or in the same patterns.
+I recently became interested in statistical arbitrage after reading the chapter about arbitrage in the book "Machine Learning For Algorithmic Trading".
+I have designed a basic strategy based on the correlation of two stocks.
+If two stocks have a high correlation, they are more likely to move in the same direction or the same patterns.

-To profit within this startegy we must track the spread between the stocks.
-By buying and selling the stocks within the pair we are able to trade the spread.
-The spread of two stocks can be shown below with the bollinger band technical indicator.
+To profit from this strategy, we must track the spread between the stocks.
+We can trade the spread by buying and selling the stocks within the pair.
+An example spread is shown below with a bollinger band indicator.

 ![Stat_Arb_Pairs](https://user-images.githubusercontent.com/87500491/170875430-93343cd6-2a86-4ff1-a2ba-e7ff5028b299.png)